bsv-blockchain/ts-sdk/docs/tutorials/transaction-broadcasting.md

 When you use `WalletClient`:

-1. **Connection**: Your app connects to the BRC-100 wallet's local HTTP API (usually `http://localhost:3321` for MetaNet Desktop Wallet)
+1. **Connection**: Your app connects to the BRC-100 wallet's local HTTP API (usually `http://localhost:3321` for Metanet Desktop Wallet)
 2. **Transaction Creation**: The wallet helps construct the transaction using your available UTXOs
 3. **Signing**: The wallet signs the transaction with your private keys
 4. **Broadcasting**: The wallet submits the transaction to whatever broadcast service is configured in its settings